FAQ organising a concert

-Why do you want to organise a concert?
-What is the reason?
+What is the motive for organising a concert?
 Check with all parties involved what you want to achieve precisely and if the desired level is feasible.
-Reflect also on when and where the concert should take place.
-Who is the audience, which music is expected and how long does it last?
+You should also reflect on when and where the concert should take place.
+Who is the audience, which music is expected and how long will it last?

-In addition to the rehearsal and concert space, an office space may also be necessary in the case of a large production in order to arrange all kinds of issues beforehand.
-This includes sound, lighting and scenery; contracts (room hire, equipment rental and employment contracts); permits (permit under the Nuisance Act, noise pollution, etc.) and publicity.
-You should also make sure you have a good input list, rider and think about your personnel: do you need to arrange everything yourself or is it an existing concert location with its own employees?
-In addition, you should arrange transport and any insurance required.
+In addition to the rehearsal space and concert hall, an office space may also be necessary in the case of a large production in order to arrange all kinds of matters beforehand.
+This includes sound, lighting and decor; contracts (room hire, equipment rental and employment contracts); permits (permit under the Nuisance Act, noise pollution, etc.), catering and publicity.
+You should also make sure you have a good input list, rider and think about your crew: do you need to arrange everything yourself or is it an existing concert location with its own employees?
+In addition, you should arrange transport and check insurance policies.

 Make an overview of all costs and the expected revenues.
-Costs mainly concern the fees and pay, technology, insurance, room hire, permits, publicity and other production costs.
+Costs mainly concern the fees and pay, copyright, security, technology, insurance policies, room hire, permits, publicity, catering and other production costs.
 Revenues include: expected number of paying visitors, subsidies, sponsoring, merchandise and catering.
 Take care not to exceed your budget.

 Start promoting your concert in good time.
 Approximately three months before the concert is a good guideline, but this differs, of course, per concert, venue and medium.
 You should also make a distinction between an online and offline campaign.